yousufmsoliman/geometry-central/docs/docs/halfedge_mesh/mutation.md

 ??? func "`#!cpp void HalfedgeMesh::makeCompressed()`"

     Re-index the elements of the mesh to yield a dense enumeration.
-Invalidates all VertexPtr (etc) objects.
+Invalidates all Vertex (etc) objects.

     Does nothing if the mesh is already compressed.